OlympusDAO-Education/Documentation/README.md

 * Utilized as a unit of account: Other assets are denominated in the currency
 * Reserve assets serve as trusted backing: The currency is viewed as reliable and relatively low risk, which encourages entities to hold large quantities of it in reserve

 Currently, Olympus is early on its journey to secure OHM’s status as a decentralized reserve currency.
-The Olympus12 Action Plan outlines the concrete steps the DAO is taking to make this vision a reality in 2022, including making OHM as automated and governance-minimized as possible.
+The [Olympus12 Action Plan](https://olympusdao.medium.com/olympus12-building-a-strong-ecosystem-around-a-web3-native-reserve-currency-416f58175e74) outlines the concrete steps the DAO is taking to make this vision a reality in 2022, including making OHM as automated and governance-minimized as possible.
-`link to olympus12 action plan`

 ## Why is there a need for a reserve currency in DeFi?